 The total average cost to train 100 developers on application security is $122,400 annually.

 What is the ROI on Application Security Training?

 Now it's time to answer the key question: What Is The ROI On Application Security Training?

 - The total average cost to remediate vulnerabilities is $757,215 annually.

 - The total average cost to train 100 developers on application security is $122,400 annually.

 Now let's do the calculation for your ROI On Application Security Training:

-This calculation shows that AppSec Education has almost 1.5x ROI, assuming you can prevent the same 29-30% of vulnerabilities you would want to remediate each year.
+This calculation shows that AppSec Education has a 5x ROI, assuming you can prevent the same 30% of vulnerabilities you would want to remediate each year.

 So not only are you preventing vulnerabilities and reducing exposure – your AppSec Training Program is paying for itself.
 This calculation doesn't account for the organization's risk reduction by preventing vulnerabilities, reducing the overall attack surface, and the value of protecting your and your customer's data – which only add to the value of a solid AppSec Training Program.

 In this article, we reviewed the business impact of an application security risk, the cost of vulnerability remediation and prevention, and how you can calculate the ROI of an AppSec training program.